-- Routines for Initialization / Calling up Hardware
+• Routines for Initialization / Calling up Hardware This group includes routines that must be called one time prior to

-This group includes routines that must be called one time prior to using the Grabber, to ensure that the Grabber functions properly.
+Ints group includes routines that must be called one time prior to using the Grabber, to ensure that the Grabber functions properly.
+Also included are two functions that give information about the installed hardware and its capabilities.

-Also included are two functions that give information about the installed hardware and its capabilities. - 2 Routines that configure the Grabber configures for the grabbing process:
+Routines that configure the Grabber configures for the grabbing process: